wtrocki/rhmap-storage-service/README.md

 - When using mongo data and files are stored in one place
 - Ability to replicate files using mongo mechanisms
-- Many backup options using existing mongo backup solutions.
+- Seamless way to backup data using existing mongo backup solutions.
 Files and data are stored in the same database
 - Possiblity to stream data
 - Easy to monitor storage and provide alerts
 - Possible to manage and query file metadata without effort